Last Updated on

 For Spanish artist Joan Miró Mallorca was all about the pure Mediterranean sunlight and the colors reflected off the mountains and sea which is the inspiration for my top 5 prettiest places to see while holidaying in Mallorca.

 My number one choice may come as a bit of a surprise as it is an event that occurs annually between the months of January and February.
-I am of course referring to the almond blossom when Mallorca’s nearly 5 million almond trees spring to life with their brightly coloured pink, white and cerulean flowers.
+I am of course referring to the almond blossom when Mallorca’s nearly 5 million almond trees spring to life with their brightly colored pink, white and cerulean flowers.
 Almond trees grow all over Mallorca but the best place to see the trees in full bloom is in the central Raiguer District.

 Cap de Formentor